hud987/PortfolioSite/README.md

 ## Portfolio Website For Personal Projects

-simple website to serve as a portfolio and centralize my projects
+I'm no longer hosting this anywhere, but this is a react frontend that can serve as a portfolio to dispaly personal projects